Explore Reverend George Leslie Mackay Sites in Oxford County

 Now housing, please keep to sidewalk

 In 1881 this was the largest building in Oxford County.
 On October 14, 1881 a group of Christian churches held a farewell ceremony for Mackay who was returning to Taiwan from his first furlough.
 Attended by many dignitaries, including Sir Oliver Mowatt, the then Premier of Ontario, the people of Oxford County presented Mackay with $6214 to build a school in Taiwan – Canada’s first overseas development aid project.
 This college, Oxford College, still stands on the campus of Aletheia University in Tamsui.
 This ceremony also marks the first time Mackay spoke out against the Chinese Poll Tax (now known as the Head Tax) as 'unfair and unjust'.
 This would become a greater passon for him as time continued.

 Site #7: Woodstock Museum National Historic Site

 Wander through this old City Hall, now a National Historic Site, and learn more about settlement of this region and the amazing people who shaped it.
 In the second floor hall, on November 17, 1893, Mackay began his outspoken cross-country campaign against the Chinese Poll Tax (now called the Head Tax) in a large “public indignation meeting”.

 The museum has several items in their collection related to the Rev George Leslie and Minnie Mackay.
 If you wish to see these artifacts sepcifically, we recommend calling ahead as the artifacts may not always be on display (519-539-2382 ext.
 2901).

 Want to learn more about Oxford's historical past?
-Check out the culture and history section on our website.
+Check out the history section on our website.